 – Cash or gift cards: one of the easiest gifts to give, cash and gift cards can be used for anything the couple wants!

-– Donate to their favorite charity in lieu of a physical present: this is a great way to give back and help out a good cause!
+– Donate to their favorite charity instead of a physical present: this is a great way to give back and help a good cause!

 – Specialty items: if there’s something specific

-Is it ok not to have a weddig registry?
+Is it ok not to have a wedding registry?
 Are Wedding Registries Outdated?

 The wedding registry is a tradition that dates back to the 1800s.
-It was designed as an easy way for guests to know what gifts were appropriate, or even needed, by the couple.
-As times have changed, so has this ritual – many couples are now choosing not to register at all!
-There are pros and cons of having one though so before making any decisions make sure to consider both sides.
+It was designed as an easy way for guests to know what gifts were appropriate or needed by the couple.
+As times have changed, so has this ritual – many couples are now choosing not to register!
+There are pros and cons of having one, so before making any decisions, consider both sides.

-– Guests will know exactly what the couple wants and needs, which means less stress for them!
-Plus you’ll get all those presents on your big day without having to worry about returning anything later down the line because someone else already gave it as a gift or whatever other registry mishap may occur.
+– Guests will know exactly what the couple wants and needs, which means less stress!
+Plus, you’ll get all those presents on your big day without worrying about returning anything later because someone else already gave it as a gift or whatever another registry mishap may occur.

 – Why is it ok not to have a wedding registry?
-It can feel impersonal and unromantic when guests know exactly what the couple wants without having a chance at surprise – especially if it’s something like china or linens that aren’t typically chosen by brides-to-be
+It can feel impersonal and unromantic when guests know exactly what the couple wants without having a chance at surprise – especially if it’s something like china or linens that brides-to-be don’t typically choose

 Small Wedding Registry

-If you’ve decided to have a small wedding, then one of the most important parts of planning is figuring out what kind of registry will work best for your needs.
-There are many options when it comes to this decision and we’ve outlined some key factors below so that no matter which type you choose they’re sure not only fit perfectly into any sized wedding, but also reflect your unique personality as a couple!
+If you decide to have a small wedding, one of the most important parts of planning is figuring out what kind of registry will work best for your needs.
+There are many options when it comes to this decision.
+We’ve outlined some key factors below so that no matter which types you choose, they’re sure not only fit perfectly into any sized wedding but also reflect your unique personality as a couple!

 – Traditional or digital: with the internet, more and more couples are opting for digital registries.
 This can be anything from a dedicated website to a list on Amazon – whatever works best for you!
 There are many benefits to this type of registry; it’s easily accessible by guests, you can add items as you think of them, and there’s no need to worry about running out of space!

 – Itemized or lump sum: this is another popular choice for couples with a small wedding.
-An itemized registry means guests purchase specific items off the list, while a lump sum registry asks for money which can be used towards anything (such as down payment on a house).
+An itemized registry means guests purchase specific items off the list, while a lump sum registry asks for money that can be used towards anything (such as a down payment on a house).

-– Intimate or public: if you’re having an intimate wedding, then it might make sense to keep the registry private.
-It’s only known by your closest friends and family who can help contribute towards larger items like furniture sets that may not be needed until after marriage anyway!
-However if you’re planning a larger celebration with many guests, then you may want to make sure your registry is public so everyone knows what’s available and can contribute towards something they think would be meaningful for both sides of the wedding party.
+– Intimate or public: if you’re having an intimate wedding, it might make sense to keep the registry private.
+It’s only known by your closest friends and family who can help contribute towards larger items like furniture sets that may not be needed until after marriage, anyway!
+However, suppose you’re planning a larger celebration with many guests.
+In that case, you may want to make sure your registry is public so everyone knows what’s available and can contribute to something they think would be meaningful for both sides of the wedding party.

 Do Wedding Registries Expire?

-One question that often comes up when it comes to wedding registries is whether or not they expire.
+One question that often arises regarding wedding registries is whether or not they expire.
 The answer?
 It depends!
-Most traditional gift registries do have an expiration date, usually six months after the wedding day.
-However, digital registries like Amazon don’t have any time limits so you can add items whenever you want.
-Plus, if you’re registering for experiences instead of items then there’s no need to worry about any expiration dates at all!
+Most traditional gift registries have an expiration date, usually six months after the wedding day.
+However, digital registries like Amazon don’t have any time limits, so you can add items whenever you want.
+Plus, if you’re registering for experiences instead of items, then there’s no need to worry about expiration dates!